 To help avoid unnecessary weight gain during menopause, food experts suggest you stay away from the following:

 - Alcohol.
 Alcoholic beverages are also high in calorie count and may add excess calories to your diet (4).
+Many people also tend to eat more high calorie foods while they are drinking.
 Consequently, you run the risk of gaining unwanted weight.

 - Salty Foods.
 Sodium or salt is another contributor to unwanted weight gain.
 Excess salt makes your body retain water, causing water weight.
-Similarly, salt increases your appetite but decreases your thirst, meaning you eat more and are highly likely to overeat.
+Similarly, salty foods are easy to overeat, meaning you eat more and are highly likely to overeat.

 A Healthy Diet To Try

-To help you stay away from these foods entirely, food experts recommend working with a menopause diet plan.
+To help you stay away from these foods or at least limit them, food experts recommend working with a menopause diet plan.
 Although there is no specific diet for menopause, many food experts recommend following the Mediterranean diet during this time.

 - Plenty and a wide variety of fruits, vegetables, and whole grains